Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Introduction

-Nevertheless, in all such exciting achievements, one could obtain shape-preserving beams, which can bend basically along two types of curves: circular or parabolic, linked to the Airy or Bessel function related solutions \cite{1}-\cite{NLexp}.
-This situation however falls way short of our expectation of having a shape-invariant optical beam, which could bend to any desired curve, regulated by some pre-settings in a nonlinear medium.
-Such a stable self-accelerating beam in 2D or 3D should be able to turn around an object of arbitrary shape, turning it invisible.
-Our purpose here is to offer a breakthrough by proposing a scenario close to the above expectation, where a localized 2D or 3D optical beam could be accelerated in an arbitrary way, controlled by the boundary value of the population inversion of atoms in a doped resonant medium, through which the shape-preserving beam passes and hence can bend around an object without hitting it.
-The idea of our construction for bending of optical beams follows a fundamentally different path than those adopted so far, as briefed above, and is inspired by a series of earlier studies in the nonlinear optical communication \cite{agarwal}-\cite{AIPad11}, listed below.
+Nevertheless, in all these exciting achievements, the bending of a shape-preserving beam is restricted basically to two specific curves: circular or parabolic, linked to the Airy or Bessel function solutions \cite{1}-\cite{berry},\cite{circle}-\cite{NLth-exp}.
+This situation however falls way short of our expectation of having a stable optical beam that could bend along any desired curve, regulated by an arrangement in the medium and turn any object invisible by bending around it.
+We offer here a breakthrough by proposing a scenario close to the above expectation, where a localized 2D or 3D optical beam could be accelerated arbitrarily, resulting to its bending along an arbitrary curved path.
+The nature of the curve can be controlled by the boundary configuration of the population inversion of atoms in a doped resonant medium, through which the shape-invariant beam passes.
+Therefore, the optical beam can turn around an object of arbitrary shape without hitting it.
+The idea of our construction for the bending of an optical beam follows a path, fundamentally different from those adopted so far, as briefed above, and is inspired by a series of earlier studies in the nonlinear optical communication \cite{nlssolit}-\cite{AIPad11}.
+Though our proposal is based on theoretical models we hope its feasibility through future experiments.